tq-systems/em-build-base/.gitlab/merge_request_templates/Default.md

 - [ ] Successfully tested the changed code in the CI
 - [ ] The local build works
 - [ ] Updated the documentation
+- [ ] Synchronized changelogs with the latest version (if necessary)
 - [ ] Added a changelog entry
 - [ ] Added a ticket reference: Closes #issue_number
 - [ ] Added comments on more complex parts of the code